Published: April 16, 2019

 Snoring occurs when air flows past relaxed tissues in your throat, causing them to vibrate as you breathe in and out.

-You're more likely to snore if you’re overweight, you smoke, drink alcohol, or sleep on your back―with your head only slightly propped up.
+You are more likely to snore if you are overweight, you smoke, drink alcohol, or sleep on your back―with your head only slightly propped up.
 Snoring also tends to become more common as we age.

 Drinking causes muscle relaxation which contributes to snoring; smoking irritates the lining of your throat, exacerbating the problem even more.
-Check out Marisa’s hypnosis audios on overcoming addictions.
+Check out Marisa’s hypnosis audios on overcoming smoking and alcohol addictions.